faciam-dev/gcfm/README.md

 ### CI Drift Check

+The workflow:

+1. Waits for PostgreSQL to report healthy.
-1. Push PR → GitHub Action runs `fieldctl db migrate` followed by `fieldctl apply` before executing **fieldctl diff**.
-These steps ensure the temporary database schema matches the registry YAML.
-Skipping migrations will result in missing tables and the diff check will fail.
+2. Runs `fieldctl db migrate --seed` and `fieldctl apply` so the temporary database matches `registry.yaml` and the `registry_schema_version` table exists.
-Always run `fieldctl apply` before `fieldctl diff` so baseline tables exist.
+3. Executes `fieldctl diff --fail-on-change`.
+Exit codes:
+   - `0` → no drift
+   - `2` → drift detected and the PR will get a sticky comment
+   - `1` → unexpected error
-Baseline migrations automatically create `gcfm_custom_fields` and `registry_schema_version` when missing, so a fresh database can be checked without additional setup.
-The diff command always writes a `diff.txt` file; if it contains only `✅ No schema drift detected` the schemas match.
+   The diff command always writes `diff.txt`; if it contains only `✅ No schema drift detected` the schemas match.

-2. If diff exists, PR is marked ❌ and a sticky comment shows the delta.
+If drift is found the job fails and a comment shows the schema delta.

 #### Local
 ```bash